-Start where you are and grow into a Special Education teacher!
+Start where you are and grow into a special education teacher!

-paid apprenticeship meets you at your entry point and supports you every step of the way toward your California Education Specialist Credential.
+Morgan Hill Unified School District (MHUSD), meeting you at your entry point and supporting you every step of the way toward

 Program Details